 Bifidobacterium lactis Bl-04 may reduce risk of infection

-Researchers have discovered that Bifidobacterium lactis Bl-04, found in For daily wellbeing EXTRA Strength, may help to reduce the incidence of the common cold in active adults.
+Researchers have discovered that Bifidobacterium lactis Bl-04 may help to reduce the incidence of the common cold in active adults.

-The randomised double-blind placebo-controlled study observed a group of 465 healthy adults who were split into three test groups, the first received daily probiotic supplementation of Bifidobacterium lactis Bl-04.
+The randomised (see Probiotics Learning Lab for more glossary terms) double-blind placebo-controlled study observed a group of 465 healthy adults who were split into three test groups, the first received daily probiotic supplementation of Bifidobacterium lactis Bl-04.
 The second group received a combination of Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07 and the third group received placebo.
 Supplementation occured daily, over a period of 150 days.

 Results showed that the first group, supplemented with Bifidobacterium lactis Bl-04, were 27% less likely to contract upper respiratory tract infections (URTIs), compared to placebo.
 The probiotic combination of L. acidophilus NCFM® and B. lactis Bi-07 also showed a reduction in risk of 19%, but the researchers were most impressed with the B. lactis Bl-04 strain which had shown previous potential in other studies, as they explained; "The choice of the probiotics was made on the basis of previous data showing effects on immune-related outcomes in adults and in children."